-Your University card gives you membership of nearly all the libraries in the University (the main exception being College libraries).
+Your University card gives you membership of nearly all the libraries in the University (the main exception being College libraries), although you may need to register with the Library on your first visit.
 University libraries also provide an extensive range of ejournals, databases and ebooks across all subject areas.